theflyingkhui04/TeleAntiFraud/README.md

+I'll summarize the TeleAntiFraud-28k dataset based on your README and add the two sections you requested.

 # TeleAntiFraud-28k

 TeleAntiFraud-28k is the first open-source audio-text slow-thinking dataset specifically designed for automated telecom fraud analysis.
 This dataset integrates audio signals with reasoning-oriented textual analysis, providing high-quality multimodal training data for telecom fraud detection research.